Information for Homeowners

 If you have questions or concerns, please contact us to discuss.

-To become a member and start seeking compatible homemates right now, register HERE
+To become a subscriber and start seeking compatible homemates right now, register HERE

 We look forward to helping you create a shared living arrangement that brings you joy for years to come.